dtingg/dtingg/README.md

 ## Hi, my name is Dianna (or dtingg) 👋

-I'm a Software Engineer at GitHub on the Build Systems team 👷‍♀️.
+I'm a Software Engineer at GitHub on the Build Systems team 👩‍💻.

-I ❤️ Ruby, Python, JavaScript, and React.
+I ❤️ Ruby, Rails, and Python.

-I live in Seattle ☔ &nbsp;and I like swimming 🏊‍♀️, wearing Crocs 🐊, and going to Build-A-Bear 🧸.
+I live in Seattle ☔ &nbsp;and I like swimming 🏊‍♀️, wearing Crocs 🐊, and building Lego sets 🧱️.